istio-ecosystem/istio-operator/README.md

 #### Install from file path

-The compiled in charts and profiles are used by default, but a file path can be specified, e.g.
+The compiled in charts and profiles are used by default, but you can specify a file path, for example:

 ```yaml
 profile: file:///usr/home/bob/go/src/github.com/ostromart/istio-installer/data/profiles/default.yaml